pragyan4261/task_manager/README.md

 Clone the Repository
 1. Open your terminal or command prompt.
-2. Clone the repository from GitHub: git clone https://github.com/your-username/your-repository.git
+2. Clone the repository from GitHub

 Setup the frontend server